Dubai's financial court system seeking ties with China

 He said discussions had begun with court officials in Shanghai but declined to predict when an agreement might be reached.
 It would flesh out and cover the mechanics of a broad ministry-to-ministry agreement that already exists, he said.

-Cases totaling 1.76 billion dirhams in value were filed with the DIFC Courts last year, up 81 percent from 2013, the system said in its annual report.
+Cases totalling 1.76 billion dirhams in value were filed with the DIFC Courts last year, up 81 percent from 2013, the system said in its annual report.